-Pedro Garcia is one of many farmers who have taken the initiative to help restore Costa Rica’s forests.
+Pedro Garcia is one of many farmers who have taken the initiative to help restore Costa Rica’s environment and forests.
 Garcia has worked on his seven-hectare plot in northeast Costa Rica’s Sarapiqui region for 36 years.
 As a result of his efforts, the region has transformed from bare cattle pasture to a densely forested refuge for wildlife, home to hundreds of species ranging from sloths to strawberry poison-dart frogs.

 Garcia also grows agricultural produce, such as pepper vines and organic pineapples.